 First Audio Animatronics Show at Disneyland Park Opened June 23, 1963

-ANAHEIM, Calif.
-(June 17, 2013) – Sunday, June 23, will mark the 50th anniversary of the premiere of Walt Disney’s Enchanted Tiki Room, the world’s first Audio-Animatronics show and a place where the birds sing words and flowers croon with guests at the Disneyland Resort.
+ANAHEIM, Calif. – June 23, 2013 marked the 50th anniversary of the premiere of Walt Disney’s Enchanted Tiki Room, the world’s first Audio-Animatronics show and a place where the birds sing words and flowers croon with guests at the Disneyland Resort.

 Part of the magic of Adventureland, the Enchanted Tiki Room transports guests to the Seven Seas, celebrating island romance and wonder performed in a theater-in-the-round.
 A chorus of four colorful macaws sings and orchestrates the show as guests laugh, clap and sing along.